youngsikkk/youngsikkk.github.io/work.md

     image:
       src: /assets/img/work/cafe.png
       alt: cafe
     description: Lavoro is a company that provides customized solutions tailored to the needs of its customers.
-I led the development of the smart store for the café operated by this company.
+I led the development of the smart store for the cafe operated by this company.
 I aimed to provide a user-friendly interface.
 Additionally, I achieved results such as improving customer satisfaction and driving additional sales through the product recommendation feature.
-Furthermore, I collaborated with the marketing team to enhance the café's brand awareness.
+Furthermore, I collaborated with the marketing team to enhance the cafe's brand awareness.
   - title: SDP(Sustainable Development Program)
     image:
       src: /assets/img/work/sdp.png